 Following the calls from several quarters to offer more control over data and privacy, Google has introduced an easier way to review and delete search activity on iPhone, iPad, Android, and desktop.

 With this new update coming into effect, you can now manage your Google search history without needing to bring your “Search” to a halt.
 From a user’s perspective, the change seems to be more straightforward.
-For instance, you can quickly glance through your recent activity and be able to delete the search activity of last hour or wipe out the entire browsing data.
+For instance, you can quickly glance through your recent activity and delete the last hour’s search activity or wipe out the entire browsing data.
 Plus, you will also be able to fine-tune your privacy and activity controls more conveniently.

-Sticky note: The process of deleting the browsing data that includes the terms you search for, links you interact with, your device’ current location when you search the web, etc. is pretty much same on iOS, Android and the web.
+Sticky note: The process of deleting the browsing data that includes the terms you search for, links you interact with, your device’s current location when you search the web, etc., is pretty much the same on iOS, Android, and the web.
 So, it doesn’t matter which device you are rocking; you will be able to get it done with ease.

 Step #1.
 First off, head over to google.com on your mobile device or computer.
 Ensure that you are signed into your account.

 Step #2.
 Now, tap on the menu button.

 Note: On your computer, click on Settings at the bottom right corner.

 Step #3.
 Next, tap on Your Data in Search.